What makes a city dangerous? What makes it safe?

 - A 1% increase in high school completion rate among men age 20-60 would save the United States $1.4 billion per year in reduced costs from crime incurred by victims and society at large.

-In order to identify which Texas cities (over 100,000 residents) were the most dangerous, the Darrow Law Firm analyzed data across three key dimensions – Crime, Police Presence, and Socioeconomic Factors.
+In order to identify which Texas cities (over 100,000 residents) were the most dangerous, we analyzed data across three key dimensions – Crime, Police Presence, and Socioeconomic Factors.

 Within these dimensions, we identified and ranked 12 relevant metrics that influence the safety of a city.
 Our data set and rankings are a reflection of the following metrics and corresponding weights.